French launch Central African Republic mission but deaths mount

 An aid worker in Bossangoa, about 300 km (200 miles) north of the capital, said at least 30 people had been killed there.

-Central African Republic is rich in gold, diamonds and uranium but decades of instability and spillover from conflicts in its larger neighbours have kept it mired in crisis.
+Central African Republic is rich in gold, diamonds and uranium but decades of instability and spillover from conflicts in its larger neighbors have kept it mired in crisis.

 GUNMEN GO DOOR TO DOOR